 Deutsche Abreitsfront – The German Workers Front

-The smallest form of the DAF was the Block (block) which consisted of 15 members, headed by a Blockwalter (block warden).
+The smallest form of the Deutsche Abreitsfront was the Block (block) which consisted of 15 members, headed by a Blockwalter (block warden).
 Two to six blocks formed a Zellen (cell) which was led by a Zellenwalter (cell warden).
 Each commerce or industrial organization that had at least 10 workers was considered a Betriebsgemeinschaft (plant community) under the leadership of a Betriebsfuhrer (plant leader) and under the control of a Betriebswalter (plant warden).
-Several small industrial or commerce businesses that each had less than 10 workers were grouped together in street communities after the street they were located on.
-Plant communities and the individual members of the plant communities within the jurisdiction of a local party group of the NSDAP formed an Ortsgruppe (local group) of the DAF under a Ortsgruppenwalter (local group warden).
-Ortsgruppe (local groups) within a NSDAP Kries (circle) comprised a DAF Kries (circle) under the leadership of Kreiswalter (circle warden).
+Several small industrial or commercial businesses that each had less than 10 workers were grouped together in street communities after the street they were located on.
+Plant communities and the individual members of the plant communities within the jurisdiction of a local party group of the NSDAP formed an Ortsgruppe (local group) of the DAF under an Ortsgruppenwalter (local group warden).
+Ortsgruppe (local groups) within an NSDAP Kries (circle) comprised a DAF Kries (circle) under the leadership of Kreiswalter (circle warden).
 The DAF Kries (circles) were then organized into Gau (regions) under the command of a Gauwart (region warden).
 The largest organizations of the DAF were the DAF Bezirke (districts) which were headed by Besirkwalter (district wardens).
 There were 13 DAF Bezirke in 1935.